Raymond G. Bressler Sr.: Death and legacy

-Bressler died 9 May 1948 at South County Hospital in South Kingstown, Rhode Island with his obituary noting his prominence in Rhode Island Democratic Party politics.
-He was interred at Longs Cemetery in his hometown of Halifax, Pennsylvania.
+Bressler died 9 May 1948 at South County Hospital in South Kingstown, Rhode Island, with his obituary noting his prominence in Rhode Island Democratic Party politics.
 Bressler's wife Sadie lived for several decades as a widow dying in Detroit, Michigan on 8 December 1983.

-Bressler's son, Raymond George Bressler, Jr. (1911-1968) was a professor of agricultural economics at the University of Connecticut, who later served as a vice chancellor at the University of California, Berkeley.
-In 1950, Bressler Hall a residence hall was opened on the Rhode Island State College Campus to house students in the post-World War II building boom on campus.
+Bressler's son, Raymond George Bressler, Jr. (1911-1968), was a professor of agricultural economics at the University of Connecticut, who later served as a vice chancellor at the University of California, Berkeley.
+In 1950, Bressler Hall, a residence hall was opened on the Rhode Island State College Campus to house students in the post-World War II building boom on campus.